Here's What Gingerbread Looks Like Around the World

 There's more to this delicious holiday treat than just the Gingerbread Man.
-Sweet & spiced with everything nice, here's what it looks like around the world!
+Here's how Gingerbread is eaten around the world!

 USA - Gingerbread House

 Although gingerbread houses are rumored to have first popped up in Germany, following the release of Grimm's fairy tale "Hansel and Gretel," these decorative, (sometimes) edible creations have become an American craft ritual around Christmastime.
-We recommend having a gingerbread house making party, then keep your masterpiece as decoration until Christmas Day.
-Here's an impressive recipe to try.
+We recommend having a gingerbread house making family night, then keep your masterpiece as decoration until Christmas Day.
+Here's an impressive guide to follow.

 More steaming articles